 NTSE admit card is an essential document for the students appearing for the NTSE exam, consisting of various details of the candidate.
 The examination is divided into two stages – Stage 1 (State Level) and Stage 2 (National Level) and so is the admit card.
-There are two different admit cards provided for the two different stages which are released separately.
+There are two different admit cards provided for the two different stages of the exam.
+Both the admit cards are released separately.
 The student will not be eligible to sit for the examination if he/she is unable to produce the NTSE admit card at the time of the entrance.

 For each level, the NTSE admit card is released approximately 21 days prior to the examination for the students.
 A student can access the admit card at the state level only if, he/she has applied for the state level examination.
 Furthermore, for national level examination, the admit card is released only for the students who have qualified the state level.
 Find out every significant detail related to NTSE admit card and all its relevant information in this article.
 It provides you with an insight of NTSE examination, its syllabus, key dates for admit card and more.